 6. Make It Easy to Give

 In addition to traditional methods of giving, it's also vital for churches to offer online giving options.
-That makes it easy and convenient for church members and donors to support the church from anywhere.
+That makes it easy and convenient for members and donors to provide financial support to the church from anywhere.
 There are many options available, including:

 Text-to-Give